Quantum unique ergodicity for magnetic Laplacians on T^2: Magnetic Laplacian on the torus

 \subsection{The case of a constant magnetic field}

-As an example, we describe here the spectrum of $\mathscr{L}_\alpha$ in the case of a constant field $B = \widehat{B}_0$ (with the gauge $A^{\rm{per}} = 0$).
-Here we also suppose that $B\neq 0$ as, in the case $B=0$, eigenmodes are given by the standard decomposition in Fourier series.
-In the case $B\neq 0$, eigenfunctions and eigenvalues are in fact also explicitly computable.
-To see this, we can conjugate $\mathscr{L}_\alpha$ by a phase to change the gauge,
+As an example of the operators at hand, we describe in this short paragraph the spectrum of $\mathscr{L}_\alpha$ in the case of a constant field $B = \widehat{B}_0$ (with the gauge $A^{\rm{per}} = 0$).
+We suppose that $B\neq 0$ as, in the case $B=0$, eigenmodes are given by the standard decomposition in Fourier series.
+In fact when $B\neq 0$, we can also find explicit formulas for the eigenfunctions and eigenvalues.
+We emphasize that these formulas will \emph{not} be used in the remaining of the article, as we do not need them to prove Theorem~\ref{t:maintheo-quantitative}.
+This paragraph is only here for the sake of concreteness.